michaelpdunlap/Immuta_Connection_Conversion/README.md

 1.)
 Download the latest .py file
 2.)
 Update to suit your environment, note the directory where you will drop the .csv file 3.)
 Execute the script

+## get_instance_connections.py

+Returns a distinct list of all data source connections for an Immuta.